socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/overview.md

 with the envelopeID, this is needed for Step 3**

 ## Step 3: Complete Certification
-Vendors must email their SUCCESS response and EnvelopeID. **Note: Separate emails must be sent for each county program area**
+Vendors must email their SUCCESS response and EnvelopeID. **Note: Separate emails must be sent for each county program area**.
 * Send to: [data-certification@tylertech.com](mailto:data-certification@tylertech.com)
 * Subject: Certification SUCCESS - [Program Area - County]